Medium Difficult Bible Quiz about Bible Characters.

 Who was it that "stinketh" in the Bible?

 b.
-Lazareth, after spending four days in a tomb.
+Lazarus, after spending four days in a tomb.

 c.
-Joseph, when his body was carried to the promised land.
+Joseph's body, which was carried to the promised land.

 b.
 Lazareth.